rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 4. Possibly execute an intermediate command (such as "chmod +x" on the copied file)
 5. execute the NodeExecutor#executeCommand method, passing the filepath of the copied file, and any arguments to the script command.

-### Lifecycle

-Service Provider implementations have a lifecycle that is scoped to the lifetime of the request/execution context.

-Providers are instantiated when needed, and the instance is retained within the Service for future use.

-Provider instances may also be used by multiple threads.

-Your provider class should not use any instance fields or un-threadsafe operations.

 ## built-in providers